 New members are always welcome in the Alliance.
 If you are a non-governmental organisation committed to promoting a human rights based approach to trafficking and/or other related issues such as migration, labour rights, or women's rights, GAATW's membership is open for you.

 Adherence to GAATW's Basic Principles is the first criteria for the membership.
-However, apart from the information which the organisation provides and the advice we get from our members and friends in the same country or region, GAATW-IS does not have any other mean to verify the position/politics of the organisation.
+However, apart from the information which the organisation provides and the advice we receive from our members and friends in the same country or region, GAATW-IS does not have any other mean to verify the position/politics of the organisation.
 Moreover, many member organisations work on issues that go well beyond the Secretariat's area of expertise.
 As such, the statement from a member does not automatically carry endorsement of the Secretariat.
-However, any advocacy statement released by GAATW, through the IS undergoes a process of consultation with members and allies.
+However, any advocacy statement released by GAATW through the IS undergoes a process of consultation with members and allies.

 CONDITIONS OF MEMBERSHIP